 You can buy a number of steroid nasal sprays from the supermarket and your local pharmacy.
-These include beclometasone, fluticasone, and triamcinolone.
+These include beclometasone, fluticasone and triamcinolone.

 Who cannot use a steroid nasal spray?

 Most people can use a steroid nasal spray, unless they have ever had an allergic reaction to this medicine.
-However, you should talk to your doctor or pharmacist before using a steroid nasal spray if you:
+However, you should talk with your doctor or pharmacist before using a steroid nasal spray if you:

 - Have recently had surgery on your nose.